Eworm/template/README.md

 This project uses open-source software to work more efficient.
 You'll need to install some software to start working with this project.
-I won't go into all details about how to use this software, other sites are better at this than I am.
+I won't go into all details about how to use this software.
+This readme should be efficient to get going.

 # Necessary global software